-It’s post-war Italy, 1963, and Luciano Berti buys his first company, the dishmachine manufacturer Comenda.
+It’s post-war Italy, 1963, and Luciano Berti founded his first company, the warewasher manufacturer Comenda.
 It’s the right time and the right place, as Italy’s thriving economy encourages the opening of new restaurants and creates a need for quick, efficient warewashing machines.

 1963 - Luciano Berti founded Comenda

-Comenda is an instant success, boasting interrupted growth even during this challenging decade.
-As remarkable: More than 70 percent of the company’s dishmachines are sold overseas.
+Comenda is an instant success, boasting uninterrupted growth even during this challenging decade.
+As remarkable: More than 70 percent of the company’s warewashers are sold overseas.

 This decade marks continued growth for Ali.
 Ali continues acquiring companies known for excellence in their own sector.

-Warewashing no longer is Ali’s core business.
-To diversify, the company in 1989 acquires Carpigiani, a leader in the gelateria business, as well as and Lainox and Ambach, premier firms in the cooking market.
-The acquisition of Canadian dishmachine maker Moyer-Diebel further confirms Ali as a leader in the warewashing sector.
+Warewashing is no longer Ali’s core business.
+To diversify, the company in 1989 acquires Carpigiani, a leader in the gelato business, as well as Lainox and Ambach, premier firms in the cooking segment.
+The acquisition of Canadian warewasher maker Moyer-Diebel further confirms Ali as a leader in the warewashing sector.

 The foodservice equipment market grows, developing technology and offering multiple opportunities.
 Distributors gain importance and Ali works closely with them, providing a complete range of products and services.
 Thanks to this collaboration, Ali Group’s client base expands considerably.